ankush-phulia/Student-Travel-App-Android/README.md

 Student Travel App
 =============================

-The code for the android version of Student Travel App, works with KitKat and above.
+The code for the android application of Student Travel App, works with KitKat and above.

-Course Project for COL 740 - Software Engineering, 2018
+Part of the course project for COL 740 - Software Engineering, 2018